 - 2 tsp chili flakes (Less can be more, so scale down if you don’t want it with much of a kick)

 - 1 clove garlic, chopped (dried is fine too)

 Prepare the vegetable broth with boiling water.
 Then pour it over the couscous in a large bowl.
 Don’t put too much water in - the ideal water level should be just enough to cover the couscous.
 You can always add more as needed - it’s much harder to take away excess water again.

 - Chop the spring and red onions into thin half slices.

 - Chop the garlic (if you’re having it).

 - Drain and rinse the beans and corn.

 - After 5 about five minutes the couscous should be ready, so throw in the chopped onions, beans and corn.

-- Add the olive oil, lemon or lime juice, cumin, paprika powder, chilli flakes and give it all good mix.
+- Add the olive oil, lemon juice, cumin, paprika powder, chili flakes and give it all good mix.